Links

 The wethDYDX Smart Contract enables a permissionless and autonomous one-way bridge for the ethDYDX token to be migrated from Ethereum to the dYdX Chain.
 The dYdX Foundation will not provide a user interface or front-end related to access the wethDYDX Smart Contract.

-Neither the dYdX Foundation or any other party will be able to exercise any kind of power over the wethDYDX Smart Contract once it is deployed.
+Neither the dYdX Foundation or any other party will be able to exercise any kind of power over the wethDYDX Smart Contract.
 Consequently, the dYdX Foundation does not make any representations, warranties, or covenants as to the technical properties, performance and will not be responsible for the use made by the people of the wethDYDX Smart Contract, including, without limitation, with regard to (i) potential deployments of the wethDYDX Smart Contract, (ii) potential adaptations, forks or modified versions of the wethDYDX Smart Contract, and its deployment, or (iii) users’ interactions with the wethDYDX Smart Contract.

 Resources